wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    The <strong>Node controller</strong> assigns a CIDR block to newly registered nodes, then continually monitors node health.
 When necessary, it taints unhealthy nodes and gracefully evicts unhealthy pods.
 The default timeout is 40 seconds.

-   Communications with outside callers occur through a single Virtual IP address (VIP) going through the <strong>kube-proxy</strong> which load balances traffic to <strong>deployments</strong>, which are load-balanced sets of pods within each node.

    Load balancing among nodes (hosts within a cloud) are handled by third-party port forwarding via Ingress controllers.
 See <a target="_blank" href="https://kubernetes.io/docs/concepts/services-networking/ingress/">Ingress definitions</a>.